Bill likely on increasing legal marriage age of women from 18 to 21 years: Sources | Education

 Speaking about the recommendation, Jaitly said there were two main reasons that were focussed on.

-''If we talk about gender equity and gender empowerment in every field, then we can't leave marriage out because this is a very odd message that girl can be fit to be married at 18 that cuts away her opportunity to go to college and the man has the opportunity to prepare himself for life and earning up to 21.
-But these days when girls are capable of doing so much and the main reason why they are married off is because they are not an income earning member of the family but why do we allow them that feeling,'' she told PTI.
+''If we talk about gender equity and gender empowerment in every field, we cannot leave marriage out because this is a very odd message that a girl can be fit to be married at 18 that cuts away her opportunity to go to college, and the man has the opportunity to prepare himself for life and earning up to 21 years.

+“But these days when girls are capable of doing so much and the main reason why they are married off is because they are not an income earning member of the family, but why do we allow them that feeling?'' she told PTI.

+''We should give them an opportunity to earn and be equal to a man and she cannot become equal at 18 years when man has 21 years to do that.
+Secondly, we took opinions from lots of people, but the main people who were most attentive were the stakeholders themselves.

-Jaitly said the task force submitted its recommendations to the PMO, Women and Child Development Ministry and NITI Aayog last December.
+Jaitly said the task force submitted its recommendations to the PMO, Ministry of Women and Child Development and NITI Aayog last December.

-The other members in the panel include Dr V K Paul, member (health) Niti Aayog, secretaries of higher education, school education, health, women and child development, legislative department apart from academicians Najma Akhtar, Vasudha Kamat and Dipti Shah.
+The other members in the panel include V K Paul, member (health) NITI Aayog; secretaries of higher education, school education, health, women and child development, legislative department apart from academicians Najma Akhtar, Vasudha Kamat and Dipti Shah.

+Amita Pitre, Lead Specialist, Gender Justice, Oxfam India, said the latest NFHS 5 report shows that the number of women marrying early (before 18 years) has reduced from 27 per cent in NFHS 4 to 23 per cent.

+''Even so nearly, 50 to 60 per cent of marriages still take place before the age of 21 years.
+Raising the age of marriage to 21 years will criminalise all such marriages taking place in future.
+The minimum age of marriage has been 18 years since 1978.
+Clearly law alone is not successful in raising the age of marriage.
+In upper and middle classes, girls marry much beyond the age of 21 years and this happened without the compulsion of law,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)